Table of Contents

 Decluttering is a term that can be applied to anything that is causing overwhelm and confusion in your life, especially money.
-It is a necessary evil (maybe you enjoy it?!), not only with the obvious benefit of being able to sell your unwanted crap if you declutter your belongings, but in doing so, you feel better about your environment and your life too (so the side effect is you also declutter your brain!).
+It is a helpful tool that not only has the obvious benefit of being able to sell your unwanted stuff if you declutter your belongings, but in doing so, you feel better about your environment and your life too (so the side effect is you also declutter your brain!).

 By decluttering, you allow greater things into it that are more in-line with what you ACTUALLY want.

-I did a declutter just prior to moving into my new home with my boyfriend Tom.
+I did a declutter just prior to moving into my new home with my husband 5 years ago.
 I decided to just give away everything I didn’t want, which included:

 - Dinner trays

 - Dresses that I seem to have, er, grown out of

 - An old laptop (wiped of data obviously)